codewithace-Asher/static-front-end-project/README.md

 - Feature 1

 	- Clear font style --- for paragraphs<br>
-		– Large font --- for main sections<br>
+		- Large font --- for main sections<br>
-			- Precise sections related to header for precise information
+			-Precise sections related to header for precise information

 - Feature 2

+	- Fixed header and footer --- ease of navigation<br>
+		- image and arrow will both send page back to the top via click<br>

 - Feature 3